amorgan101010/arch-setup/setup-diary/40-refinement.md

 - [A SO Start](https://stackoverflow.com/questions/64786/error-handling-in-bash)

 - One thing I have immediately learned, thanks to a comments-section argument, is that I should be using lowercase variables

+  - Uppercase appears to be for ~~system~~ shell builtins and env vars only: <https://stackoverflow.com/questions/64786/error-handling-in-bash#comment7342157_185900>